Size guide

 When it comes to online shopping or gift buying, shoe sizes can sometimes feel like a fun and exciting maze.
 Baby shoes must be extra flexible and spacious for rapidly growing feet, which can grow up to 15 mm in six months.
 On the other hand, junior shoes should have a more practical design.

-We have made it easy for you by dividing the shoes into Mini (0-2 years), Child (2-6 years), and Junior (6-12 years).
-Use the overview below to find the best shoe for your child – and also consider whether you want to buy a bisgaard shoe gauge with:
+We have made it easy for you by dividing te shoes into Mini (0-2 years), Kid (2-6 years), and Junior (6-12 years).
+Use the overview below to find the best shoe for your child - and also consider whether you want to buy a bisgaard shoe gauge with:

 • Mini - They grow quickly, so we recommend measuring every 1-2 months.

-• Child - They are always on the move, so the fit is important.
-We recommend measuring every 3–4 months.
+• Kid - They are always on the move, so the fit is important.
+We recommend measuring every 3-4 months.

 • Junior - They are now old enough to tell you if the shoe feels tight, but we still recommend measuring every six months.